Image Segmentation: Best Practices & Use Cases

 Thresholding is a basic yet efficient technique for image segmentation.
 It converts a grayscale image into a binary image by classifying each pixel as either foreground or background based on its intensity relative to a set threshold.
 This method is ideal when there’s a clear distinction between objects and their background.

 Global thresholding uses a single threshold value for the entire image, which is especially effective in environments with consistent lighting.
-For example, in Optical Character Recognition (OCR), global thresholding is used to separate text from the background in scanned documents, simplifying text extraction.
+For example, in OCR services, global thresholding is used to separate text from the background in scanned documents, simplifying text extraction.

 Adaptive thresholding, in contrast, varies the threshold value across different regions of the image based on the local pixel intensity.
 This approach is beneficial in scenarios with uneven lighting or noise.
 In healthcare imaging, for instance, adaptive thresholding can accurately segment areas of interest, even when the image has inconsistent lighting, making it a valuable tool in complex diagnostic tasks.